Elon Musk says he expects Saudis to fund plan to take Tesla private

 Sovereign wealth funds are investment funds controlled by a national government.
 The Saudis are trying to diversify away from their interest in oil, and Musk said Monday that they had already taken a stake of almost 5% in Tesla.

-The Saudi fund did not immediately respond to a request for comment from CNNMoney.
+A spokesperson for the Saudi fund declined comment on Musk's statement.
 Tesla also declined further comment.

 Musk surprised and puzzled Wall Street on Tuesday with the tweet announcing plans to take Tesla private at $420 per share.
 Analysts raised questions about where that funding would come from.